 Between these two mechanisms – Secure Input and that any application which has the capacity to log keystrokes must have explicit user approval to do so – OS X defends against these otherwise common sorts of keystroke loggers.

 Windows doesn’t offer the same sorts of defenses that OS X has, but it does allow for the creation of somewhat isolated environments called “Desktops”.
 On Windows, one can set up different Desktops in which only your program is running (along with system processes).
 A program running in one Desktop will not be able to listen in on keyboard input in a separate Desktop.

 You will find a button that says “Unlock with Secure Desktop” in the upper right corner of the lock screen in 1Password 4.
 Clicking on that launches the Secure Desktop in which you will be prompted for your Master Password.
-You can take a look at Unlock with Secure Desktop in action.

 What de Macêdo and de Oliveira have discovered is that there is a way to set up a keystroke logger that does operate in all desktops, not just the one it was started in.
 Quite simply, their system launches a process that is able to listen for the creation of new desktops and add a process to each desktop created.

 The ease at which they were able to do this (well, everything looks easy in retrospect) reflects the fact that the SwitchDesktop function in Windows was not designed for security purposes.
 We and others who use Secure Desktop as a mechanism for evading keystroke loggers have been taking advantage of the relatively isolated environment of a separate Desktop.
 Once the authors of keystroke loggers take our counter measures into account, they can launch counter-counter measures like the one Trustwave describes.